infortrend-openstack/openstack-cinder-manaul/README.rst

    * - ``infortrend_cli_max_retries`` = ``5``
      - (Integer) The retry times of if a command fails.
    * - ``infortrend_cli_timeout`` = ``30``
-     - (Integer) The timeout for migrating jobs in minute.
+     - (Integer) The timeout for migration jobs in minute.
    * - ``infortrend_cli_cache`` = ``False``
      - (Boolean) The Infortrend CLI cache.
 Make sure the array is only managed by Openstack and it's only used by one cinder-volume node.
        Otherwise, never enable it!
 The data might be asynchronous if there're any other operations.